wunderwuzzi23/blog/content/posts/2020/red-teaming-and-monte-carlo-simulations.md

     ]
 ---

+In this post I will discuss how using Monte Carlo simulations can be a useful tool to uplevel your red teaming skills and provide a different and fresh perspective for highlighting, discussing and presenting findings.
 Red teaming is about challenging an organization.
 This includes analyzing business processes and methodologies, including our own.

-In this post I will discuss how using Monte Carlo simulations can be a useful tool to uplevel your red teaming skills and provide a different and fresh perspective on highlighting, discussing and presenting findings.

 Obviously, using Monte Carlo simulations in the security realm is not my idea.
 I first ran across the idea in [Hubbard's book about measuring cybersecurity risk](https://www.howtomeasureanything.com/cybersecurity/).
 Since then I have been thinking and playing around with applying these methods to security program's, especially red teaming and threat modeling.